denten-books/plain-text/0-intro.md

 trope attains some measure of correspondence to the physical realities of typing, editing, and saving files.
-In the worst case, the connection between keyboards and screens suffers from intractable "man-in-the-middle" attacks, by which a third party maliciously alters the content of intended communication [@needham_using_1978].
+In the worst case, the connection between keyboards and screens suffers from intractable "man-in-the-middle" attacks, by which a third parties maliciously alter the content of intended communication [@needham_using_1978].

 In *Plain Text*, I will argue that some of the higher--level political